-Georgia attendees at SREB’s State Leaders Forum on policies for high-quality career and technical education in November 2016: 11
+Georgia attendees at SREB’s State Leaders Forum in December 2018: 2

 reports and data

-SREB produced several resources for Georgia leaders during the last 12 months, including:
+SREB produced the following resources for Georgia leaders over the past year:

 The Commission published its first report, More than the Numbers: Teacher Preparation Data Systems State Policy and Recommendations, in September 2017.

 SREB’s Commission on College Affordability in the South recommended policies and practices to keep college costs within reach of all students.
-In addition to the October 2016 report, policymakers can draw on individual state affordability profiles to understand how costs impact families at different income levels and on a Promising State Policies and Practices report featuring cost reduction strategies.
+In addition to the Commission’s report, policymakers can draw on updated regional and individual state affordability profiles to understand how costs impact families at different income levels.

 Connects policymakers with custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

-SREB staff visited Georgia to meet with legislators and staff and attend committee meetings in 2016.
+SREB staff, including the President, visited Georgia to meet with legislators and staff and attend committee meetings in 2018.

-Throughout 2016-17, legislators and legislative and governors’ staff from Georgia requested assistance on topics including need-based and merit-based financial aid and college affordability.
+Throughout 2018-19, legislators, legislative staff and governor’s staff from Georgia requested assistance on topics including career and technical education, and students with dyslexia.

-SREB state services convenes legislative and governors’ staff from across the SREB region each fall to discuss topics that will likely be on agendas during upcoming legislative sessions.
-Georgia staff were among those from 10 SREB states at the 2016 meeting.
+Georgia staff were among those from 8 SREB states at the 2018 meeting of legislative and governors’ staff from across the SREB region to discuss topics that will likely be on agendas during upcoming legislative sessions.

 Georgia legislators were among those in attendance at the 2018 meetings of SREB’s Legislative Advisory Council and Legislative Work Conference.